BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Evaluation

-Fig.~\ref{fig_box_plot_robust} are box-and-whisker charts providing insights on the general robustness of eight AI explainers to kernel width settings, in which the median values defined by \eqref{eq_robust_mean} are also marked, as usual, by horizontal bars inside the boxes.
+\textbf{RQ2.} Fig.~\ref{fig_box_plot_robust} are box-and-whisker charts providing insights on the general robustness of eight AI explainers to kernel width settings, in which the median values defined by Eq.~\eqref{eq_robust_mean} are marked, as usual, by horizontal bars inside the boxes.

-Again, LIME and BayLIME with non-informative priors exhibit similar robustness, since there is no prior knowledge being considered rather the data solely determines the explanations of both.
+Again, LIME and BayLIME with non-informative priors exhibit similar robustness, since there is no prior knowledge being considered, rather the data solely determines the explanations of both.
 In stark contrast, when either partial or full prior knowledge is taken into account, we observe an obvious improvement on the robustness to kernel settings.

-The regularisation factor $\lambda/\alpha$ and Remark~\ref{rem_interp_lambda_alpha} are still handy here in the discussions on how varying the $\lambda$ and $\alpha$ affects the robustness -- It all boils down to how much contribution from the priors (that is independent from kernel setting), compared with the contribution from the new data (that is sensitive to kernel settings), to the posteriors.
+The regularisation factor $\lambda/\alpha$ and Remark~\ref{rem_interp_lambda_alpha} are still handy here in the discussions on how varying the $\lambda$ and $\alpha$ affects the robustness -- it all boils down to how much contribution from the priors (that is independent from kernel setting), compared with the contribution from the new data (that is sensitive to kernel settings), to the posteriors.